fathonix/BACKEND-API-Rust/README.md

 | Creating one item | ~150       | ~15          |
 | Updating one item | ~130       | ~10^         |

-^For some reason updating to database does not work yet, this is taken from the server response.
+^For some reason updating to the database does not work yet, this is taken from the server response.

 ## Todos

 * Fix updating items
+* Implement token-based authentication (JWT)
 * Code cleanup

 ## License